NipponPa/cpe334se-finalproject/memory-bank/product.md

 # Product Description

-This project is a template for a Next.js 15 application that provides a solid foundation for building a modern web application with a complete authentication system.
+This project is a comprehensive web application designed to help students manage events, tasks, and collaborations efficiently.
+It provides a centralized calendar where users can create and track events, set reminders, and collaborate with others through invitations and participant lists.
+Users can manage their personal profiles, view schedules in multiple calendar views, and receive timely notifications to stay organized.

 ## Problem Solved
-Starting a new web application project often involves significant boilerplate setup, especially for authentication.
-This template accelerates the initial development phase by providing a pre-configured, production-ready solution for user authentication, including:
-- User sign-up and sign-in (email/password and Google OAuth).
-- Secure session management.
-- Protected routes.
-- Password reset functionality.
+Students often struggle with managing multiple schedules, deadlines, and collaborative tasks across different platforms.
+This application solves this by providing a unified platform that combines event management, task tracking, and collaboration tools in one centralized calendar system.
+Students no longer need to juggle between multiple apps to manage their academic schedules, assignments, meetings, and group projects.

 ## How it Works
-The application serves as a landing page and a dashboard.
-Unauthenticated users are presented with a landing page and options to sign in or sign up.
-Once authenticated, users are redirected to a protected dashboard page.
+The application provides a dashboard where authenticated users can access their calendar, manage events and tasks, collaborate with others, and customize their profiles.
+The core functionality includes:

+- **Calendar Management**: Users can create, edit, and delete events on a visual calendar
+- **Task Tracking**: Users can create tasks with due dates, priorities, and reminders
+- **Collaboration Tools**: Users can invite others to events, create shared calendars, and manage participant lists
+- **Multiple Views**: Users can switch between day, week, and month views to better organize their schedules
+- **Notifications**: Users receive timely notifications for upcoming events and tasks
+- **Profile Management**: Users can maintain personal information and preferences

 The core user experience goals are:
-- **Seamless Authentication**: Provide a smooth and secure login/signup experience.
+- **Centralized Organization**: Provide a single platform for managing all events, tasks, and collaborations.
-- **Developer-Friendly**: Offer a clean, well-structured, and easily customizable codebase.
+- **Intuitive Interface**: Offer a clean, well-structured, and easily navigable user interface.
-- **Modern UI/UX**: Utilize a modern design system (ShadCN UI and Tailwind CSS) for a polished user interface.
+- **Collaboration Enhancement**: Enable seamless collaboration through shared calendars and event invitations.
+- **Timely Reminders**: Help users stay on track with customizable notifications and reminders.

 ## Target Audience
-This template is intended for developers who want to quickly bootstrap a Next.js project with a robust authentication system already in place.
+This application is intended for students who need an efficient way to manage their academic schedules, track tasks, and collaborate on events and projects.
+It's particularly useful for academic settings where students need to manage class schedules, assignment deadlines, and group project meetings.